VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 random player is really lucky), and probably some human players as well, it's in reality a very simple solution.
 Thus, while it's a good way of getting started in board game AI, it won't go very far in a competition.
-The complete code of this AI thinker is as follows:
+The complete code of this AI thinker is as follows (it's also in the
+@ref ColorShapeLinks.Common.AI.Examples.MinimaxAIThinker "MinimaxAIThinker"
+class, included with the development framework):

 ```cs
 using System;